MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

-8. Use 50 Ω grounded coplanar lines where possible for connecting the antenna or the U.FL connector to the matching to reduce sensitivity to PCB thickness variation.
+8. Use 50 Ω grounded coplanar lines where possible for connecting the antenna or the U.FL connector to the matching, it will reduce sensitivity variation related to PCB thickness.
 This will also reduce radiation and coupling effects.
 Use many GND vias near the coplanar lines in order to further reduce radiation.

 <p align="center">
   <img src="files/Layout-Design-Guide/antenna trace.png">